MTDOJRP/docs/docs/introduction/commands.md

 sidebar_position: 3
 ---

-# Basic Commands
+# All Commands

-This section covers the basic commands that are available to all players on the KCDOJRP server (unless specified otherwise).
+This section covers the commands that are available to all players on the KCDOJRP server (unless specified otherwise).

 ## 🧑 Chat Message Commands
 - **/me (action)**: Displays an action in chat for nearby players.